A.J. Green Player Prop Bets for the NFL Playoffs | Arizona vs. Los Angeles 1/17/2022

 Matchup vs. Los Angeles

-- In his three matchups against the Rams, Green's 56.3 receiving yards average is 11.8 more than his over/under for Monday's game (44.5).
+- Green has averaged 56.3 receiving yards per game over his three career matchups against the Rams, 12.8 more than his over/under in Monday's game.

-- Green has caught a touchdown pass versus the Rams once, but did not have multiple TDs in that game.
+- In three matchups, Green has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Rams.

 - Note: Green's stats vs. Rams date back to 2016.